MicrosoftDocs/memdocs/memdocs/intune/protect/windows-driver-updates-overview.md

 ### Can I use policy to roll back a driver update?

-- No. WUfB doesn't currently support Driver rollback.
+- No. Windows Update for Business doesn't currently support Driver rollback.
 While rollback could be scripted, there are too many potential variables to provide a useful sample script for doing so.
 If you must remove a driver, consider manual methods like PowerShell.

 To help avoid issues that require rolling back a driver from large numbers of devices, use *deployment rings* to limit driver installation to small initial groups of devices.
 This approach allows time to evaluate the success or compatibility of a driver before broadly deploying it across your organization.